district10/blog/_posts/post-0001-pandoc-readme.md

 `-c` *URL*, `--css=`*URL*

 :   Link to a CSS style sheet.
-This option can be be used repeatedly to
+This option can be used repeatedly to
     include multiple files.
 They will be included in the order specified.

 `--reference-odt=`*FILE*